Parking system FAQs

 Why can't I use my eftpos card?

-When we were considering options for the new system Council was advised by i-Park that providing the option to pay by eftpos would be significantly more expensive, both to provide and operate, and that the technology supporting eftpos payments is not as secure for unattended payments, or robust in outdoor environments and when used incorrectly.
+Providing the option to pay by eftpos would be significantly more expensive, both to provide and operate, and that the technology supporting eftpos payments is not as secure for unattended payments, or robust in outdoor environments and when used incorrectly.

 The current card payment system is consistent with similar parking solutions throughout New Zealand and all over the world, and offers convenience and security for parking service users in the city.